deepskies/DeepSZSim/paper/paper.md

 We acknowledge contributions from Maggie Voetberg, Junhe Zhang, Helen Tan, Ioana Corescu, and Antwine Willis.

-We acknowledge the Deep Skies Lab as a community of multi-domain experts and collaborators who’ve facilitated an environment of open discussion, idea-generation, and collaboration.
+We acknowledge the Deep Skies Lab as a community of multi-domain experts and collaborators who’ve facilitated an environment of open discussion, idea generation, and collaboration.
 This community was important for the development of this project.

 Work supported by the Fermi National Accelerator Laboratory, managed and operated by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy.
 The U.S. Government retains and the publisher, by accepting the article for publication, acknowledges that the U.S. Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for U.S. Government purposes.

 EMV acknowledges support from NSF award AST-2202237.

+This material is based upon work supported by the National Science Foundation under Grant No. 2009944.

 # References